 Do you offer weekend or evening appointments?

 Yes!
-We are open Saturdays from 8 am to 12 pm and Wednesdays from 8:30 am to 6 pm.
+We are open every other Saturday from 8 am to 12 pm and Tuesdays from 8:30 am to 6 pm.

 What are your hours?